abtris/www.prskavec.net/content/courses/how-to-make-oncall/_index.md

     weight: 1
 ---

+## Do you need On-call?

+If you are CTO or manager and you stay before decision when and how to establish on on-call.
+It's hard decision and you get adition costs and your development will be slower and etc.

+There are multiple ways how make on-call.
+On-call should be suitable for your organization (company size, stage of your startup, type of business).
+You can have on-call just in working hours, if you are bigger, yours customers are word wide you can add support outside working hours.
+If you have silos across ocean you can split on-call between two location to have better support.
+If you are really big and make it follow the sun scenario where people covers all on-call in working hours plus weekends.

 ## How Many People Do You Need For On-call?

 > "Using the 25% on-call rule, we can derive the minimum number of SREs required to sustain a 24/7 on-call rotation.
 Assuming that there are always two people on-call (primary and secondary, with different duties), the minimum number of engineers needed for on-call duty from a single-site team is eight: assuming week-long shifts, each engineer is on-call (primary or secondary) for one week every month.
 For dual-site teams, a reasonable minimum size of each team is six, both to honor the 25% rule and to ensure a substantial and critical mass of engineers for the team." - SRE book [^srebook]